wp-plugins/page-specific-stylesheets/readme.txt

 A. While typing a CSS property or value, you have to press Ctrl+Space.
 This will activate the auto-complete popup.

 == Changelog ==

+v1.1.0

+- Added a new optional "Fancy Editor" utilizing CodeMirror to enhance CSS editing.
+- Created a new `pss_fancy_editor` filter for enabling the optional editor.
+See FAQs for use details.
+- Various readme updates and corrections.

+Please Note: Enabling the Fancy Editor has the potential to cause conflict with other plugins that utilize CodeMirror.
+Updating will not enable the Fancy Editor by default.

 v1.0.2